 VHS Revival reveals the story behind the Bond movie that never was

-When Dalton was finally announced as the fifth James Bond (if you count David Niven’s camp entry in the original Casino Royale), fans were more than a little dubious about the Welshman’s credentials for the role, but this was 007, and historically that has always been the case.
+Timothy Dalton’s reign as James Bond was cruelly brief, but it was also extremely important for the series as a whole.
+When Dalton was finally announced as the fifth James Bond (if you count David Niven’s camp entry in the original Casino Royale), fans were more than a little dubious about the Welshman’s credentials for the role, but this was 007 and historically that has always been the case.
 Back in the early 1970s, people were dubious about Moore taking over from Connery, and many continued to be critical throughout his tenure, pining for the portrayal of Bond they had grown so hopelessly accustomed to.
 When those people finally got their wish after seeing an ageing Moore put out to pasture, there was more grumbling from those who had been weaned on a diet of suave innuendo.
-I suppose it speaks to the preciousness of the character and the loyalty those portrayals seem to inspire in the minds particular generations.
+I suppose it speaks to the preciousness of the character and the loyalty those portrayals seem to inspire in the minds of generations.

 Pierce Brosnan was probably the only Bond who fans fully welcomed as a replacement.
-Following the comic overtones of Moore and the series’ descent into ironic self-mockery, fans were left pining for something a little more cold-blooded, but Dalton was too much too soon, and fans and critics were only too quick to judge.
+Following the comic overtones of Moore and the series’ descent into ironic self-mockery, moviegoers were left pining for something a little more cold-blooded, but Dalton was too much too soon, and audiences were only too quick to judge a man who was easily the best pure actor to don the tuxedo.
 Not only was this new Bond ruthless and lacking any kind of sexual spark, he was almost humourless compared to the slick caricature that preceded him.
-As legendary critic Roger Ebert wrote upon the release of Dalton’s 1987 debut The Living Daylights, ‘He’s a strong actor, he holds the screen well, he’s good in the serious scenes, but he never quite seems to understand that it’s all a joke.’
+As legendary critic Roger Ebert wrote about Dalton’s 1987 debut The Living Daylights, ‘He’s a strong actor, he holds the screen well, he’s good in the serious scenes, but he never quite seems to understand that it’s all a joke.’

-That’s all well and good, but times were changing, and it was Dalton who was given the daunting task of convincing others of that fact.
-For one thing, the ’80s saw the rise of the AIDS epidemic, and after the free love of the swinging ’60s and ’70s, people were once again looking at sex as not only a taboo subject, but a dangerous, potentially life-threatening one.
+That’s all well and good, but times were most certainly changing, and it was Dalton who was given the daunting task of convincing others of that fact.
+Sure, Bond had always adapted to commercial and social trends in order to keep the series relevant, but the movie industry was maturing as a whole, as had audiences, and the kitsch gadgets, egomaniacal villains and cute one-liners were not in tune with the modern action formula.
+There was also a rather serious social issue to contend with, one that went directly against Bond’s philandering modus.
+The ’80s saw the rise of the AIDS epidemic, and after the free love of the swinging ’60s and ’70s, people were once again looking at sex as not only a taboo subject, but a dangerous, potentially life-threatening one.
 Those calling the shots would have been more than aware of this fact.
-Fans may have been used to a misogynistic ladies man, but how would that have translated to such a shocked sexual climate?
+Fans may have been used to a misogynistic ladies man, but how would that have translated in such a shocked sexual climate?
 My guess is not very well.

-But asides from those more serious issues, the movie industry as a whole was evolving, particularity the action genre.
+Another issue was that Bond was no longer sitting pretty as the pinnacle of lavish, stunt-heavy blockbusters.
 For years, Bond had been every full-blooded male’s escapist paradise, but it was no longer the only action vehicle with a big budget and glamorous locations.
 The genre as a whole had turned high-tech, and Dalton’s second outing, Licence to Kill, is a monument to that evolution.
-Due to natural transition, The Living Daylights still carried echoes of the Moore formula, but its ultra-violent successor was very much a modern action picture, and was bold enough to convince Ebert that Dalton was a very worthy Bond indeed.
+Due to a natural transition period, The Living Daylights still carried echoes of the Moore formula, but its ultra-violent successor was very much a modern action picture, and was bold enough to convince Ebert that Dalton was a very worthy Bond indeed.
 In his review for what would prove to be Dalton’s final outing, the critic wrote, ‘He makes an effective Bond — lacking Sean Connery’s grace and humor, and Roger Moore’s suave self-mockery, but with a lean tension and a toughness that is possibly more contemporary.’

-Still, a third outing featuring Dalton seems like a wonderful prospect in hindsight, and it very nearly happened, and perhaps would have if it were not for various MGM/UA legal wrangles that halted pre-production, a protracted battle that led Dalton to finally quit one of Hollywood’s most prestigious roles in the spring of 1994.
-In fact, ‘Bond 17’ was already in pretty advanced stages back in 1989/90, and, while continuing the character’s evolution into hard-boiled, realistic territory, promised to be a much more ambitious, sci-fi laden affair.
+A third outing featuring Dalton seems like a wonderful prospect in hindsight.
+In truth, it very nearly happened, and perhaps would have if it were not for various MGM/UA legal wrangles that halted pre-production, a protracted battle that led Dalton to finally quit one of Hollywood’s most prestigious roles in the spring of 1994.
+Six years was an awfully long hiatus for a franchise that typically churned out instalments every couple of years — a sign of just how low Bond’s stock had fallen by the turn of the ’90s.
+The series has its zealots, and I’m sure there were many pining for the return of Pinewood Studios’ marquee attraction, but after Dalton’s lukewarm reception the broader audience were hardly clamouring for more, and Pinewood Studios had other projects to keep them busy, including Tim Burton’s Batman and Batman Returns.
+Regardless, ‘Bond 17’ was already in pretty advanced stages back in 1989/90, and while continuing the character’s evolution into hard-boiled, realistic territory, it promised to be a much more ambitious, sci-fi laden affair.